wmccd/TransferTest/README.txt

-This app is intended to help P6/P7 pupils with Transfer Test (aka 11+)exam.
+This Android app is intended to help P6/P7 pupils with Transfer Test (aka 11+) exam.